sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving at the numerical value of the measurement of the interspace between a wall and a pillar, when the height of the pillar and the numerical value of (that portion of) the shadow thereof which has fallen upon the wall are (both) known.

-[23](# "This rule and the one in stanna 26 following give the converse cases of the rule in stanza 21 above.").
+23[^261].
 The difference between the height of a pillar and that (of its shadow) cast on (a wall), multiplied by the measure of the human shadow(in terms of the man's height), gives rise to the measure of the interspace between that (pillar) and that (wall).
 This value of the interspace divided by the difference between the height of the pillar and that of (the portion of) the shadow thereof cast on (the wall), gives rise to the measure of the human shadow (in terms of the man's height).

+[^261]: "This rule and the one in stanna 26 following give the converse cases of the rule in stanza 21 above."

 *An example in illustration thereof.*